Dr. Ulrike Braun

 CSP, TUM, FHI

-The analytics used in the individual work packages are based on the requirements for sample preparation and analytical procedures as well as on the necessary information to be generated, not on the general feasibility.
-WP 5 serves the intensive exchange of results generated with complementary analytical methods.
-In addition, the respective methods, supported by the results of the other project partners, will be further refined and adapted.
+The analytics used in the individual work packages were based on the requirements for sample preparation and analytical procedures as well as on the necessary information to be generated, not on the general feasibility.
+WP 5 served the intensive exchange of results generated with complementary analytical methods.
+In addition, the respective methods, supported by the results of the other project partners, were further refined and adapted.

-As a real environmental simulation, individual components of the wastewater system of the city of Kaiserslautern are investigated.
-In concrete terms, precipitation water is sampled here on settlement and traffic areas as well as domestic and industrial wastewater.
+As a real environmental simulation, individual components of the wastewater system of the city of Kaiserslautern were investigated.
+In concrete terms, precipitation water was sampled here on settlement and traffic areas as well as domestic and industrial wastewater.

-In addition, air sampling will also be carried out at the limits of comparable sampling sites.
-Locations in Berlin and in the Halle/Leipzig area are planned.
-The planned lysimeter tests will be carried out in Berlin and thus allow an assessment of groundwater recharge in Berlin and Brandenburg.
+In addition, air sampling was also carried out at the limits of comparable sampling sites at locations in Berlin and in the Halle/Leipzig area.
+The planned lysimeter tests were carried out in Berlin and thus allow an assessment of groundwater recharge in Berlin and Brandenburg.